bastienmichaux/notes/g/networks/osi-model.md

 It determines the optimal path to transfer data between the source and destination devices and assigns logical addresses (IP addresses) to devices on the network.

+**IP** is a Network Layer protocol.

 <!-- TODO: routing, packet, logical address assignation -->

 ## Transport Layer

 The **Transport layer** is in charge of ensuring error-free and reliable data transmissions between devices.

 It achieves this by managing flow control, error checking, and data segmentation.
-It also establishes connections between devices and manages data transfer using protocols like Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
+It also establishes connections between devices and manages data transfer.

+The **Transmission Control Protocol (TCP)** and **User Datagram Protocol (UDP)** are examples of Transport Layer Protocols.

 <!-- TODO: TCP, UDP -->